giancosta86/magellan/README.md

   where a *deployment dir* is a **standalone/deployments** subdirectory in a WildFly root directory

-* To run the JavaFX application, just execute **gradle run**, passing the 2 parameter described above
+* To run the JavaFX application, just execute **gradle run**, passing the 2 parameters described above